 I walked up the High Street afterwards.
 I can help you.
 It trilled in my ears.
 Somehow from her brain to mine had wafted a fluttering of hope.
 That things could be different.
 I can help you.
 She spoke of change and possibilities and a different future.
 I can help you.

 That was the start of my journey out of shame.
 I didn’t know it at the time.
 I had no idea that I was its prisoner.
-And it started with someone believing they could help me, and thus believing that I was worthy of help at all.
+And it started with someone believing they could help me, and thus believing that I was worth helping at all.